dr-jts/jts-ng/README.md

 ### Geometry model

-* Geometry types, GeometryFactory are interfaces
+* `Geometry` types and `GeometryFactory` are interfaces
 * Geometry types have accessor methods only.
 (Operations are provided by other classes)  TENTATIVE
-* Realm class provides metadata about manifold (planar or spheriodal), coordinate system (geodetic) and precision model
+* `Realm` class provides metadata about manifold (planar or spheriodal), coordinate system (geodetic) and precision model

 ### Operations

-* Operations are classes which implement functions involving at least one Geometry to a Geometry or scalar result
+* `Operation`s are classes which implement functions involving at least one `Geometry` to a `Geometry` or scalar result
-* May be multivalued (in particular, may return both a Geometry and a scalar value)
+* May be multivalued (in particular, may return both a `Geometry` and a scalar value)
-* Wherever possible operations return a Geometry representing the result or location of the operation
+* Wherever possible operations return a `Geometry` representing the result or location of the operation
 * All operations are under the op package
-* Implement the Operation marker interface
+* Implement the `Operation` marker interface
+* Explicitly separates computation phases: setup, execution, and resutl extraction.
-* Explicitly separate computation phase from result provision phase, by returning a Result object from which one or more results can be read
+* Result extraction is done from `Result` object.  `Result` subclasses allow one or more results can be read
 *